-As some of you know my business logo is a starfish based on the story of the little boy rescuing starfish who had washed up on the beach one by one.
-Click Here to read entire story.
 That applied to how I wanted to run my business.
-Focused on each individual client and the impact we could make with them and hoping that by making their world a better place they would then continue that movement ultimately created a better world that we live in.
+Focus on each individual client and the impact we could make with them and hoping that by making their world a better place, they would then continue that movement and make the world a better place.

 Normally when we get that phone call from a client it is because they see the beach they are on and the ocean where they want to be and just need some support to get there.
 But this “shark” was so turned around he could no longer see the ocean and was thrashing and biting at anyone who attempted to turn him around.

-Often times in life, that struggle can he the hardest part of change.
-Taking the opportunity to stop, realize that you are not going the way you want to or that your business is not going in the direction that you want, begin to change direction and find that view that you never want to take your eyes off of.
+Often times in life, that struggle can be the hardest part of change.
+Taking the opportunity to stop and realize that you are not going the way you want to or that your business is not going in the direction that you want is the first step.
+Once you begin to change direction and find that view, try to never take your eyes off.

 Whether you are a starfish or a shark, find your ocean.
 Go towards it.
 And in the words of a very smart fish “just keep swimming”.